Pooch says 'Welcome to Toonhound!'Toonhound logo

 spacer number six

-Ooh missus! - What a blunder! - Welcome to Villa Shambles, home to the bluffing,
+Ooh, missus, what a blunder! - Welcome to Villa Shambles, home to the bluffing,

 botching, blundering Blunders.
 That's Ma and Pa Blunder, young Bobby Blunder